Duryab333/AWS/Terraform/variables/README.md

 # Terraform Project: Creating an EC2 Instance on AWS

 This project demonstrates how to use Terraform to provision an EC2 instance on AWS.
-It covers essential Terraform concepts such as providers, resources, variables, and outputs.
+It covers essential Terraform concepts such as providers, resources, variables, modularizatoin and outputs.

 ## Project Structure
-The Terraform project consists of four files:
+The Terraform project consists of two files main.tf and three files in modules/ec2_instances:

 1. **main.tf** – Defines the AWS provider and the EC2 instance resource.
 This file specifies the instance configuration, including the AMI, instance type, and other necessary parameters.
 2. **variables.tf** – Declares input variables such as the AMI ID and EC2 instance type, making the configuration more flexible and reusable.
-3. **outputs.tf** – Specifies output variables to display important information, such as the public IP address of the created EC2 instance.
+3. **outputs.tf** – Specifies output variables to display important information, such as the public IP address of the created EC2 instance. extra file:
-4. **terraform.tfvars** – Assigns values to the input variables defined in `variables.tf`.
+5. **terraform.tfvars** – Assigns values to the input variables defined in variables.tf.
 This file allows easy configuration changes without modifying the main Terraform code.

+terraform.tfvars file is not needed if you are doing modularization and passing the variables inside the main.tf file while calling the module.

 ## Variables
 Terraform uses variables to manage configuration settings efficiently.